AI-Matrix

 5-Dimensional set with subtraction

-I will make it that you can create any 5D set you like in this code.
-At the end of the code.
-Each number is subtract into the previous.
+I will make it so that you can create any five-dimensional set you like in this code.
+At the end of the code, each number is subtracted from the previous one, and the first value after each subtraction should always be the number of units we added per dimension.

 var data = []; var end = 8; var start = 0; var per1 = 1; var per2 = 30; var per3 = 150; var per4 = 240; var per5 = 120; for( var i1 = 0; i1 < end; i1++ ) { data[i1] = start; for( var i2 = 0; i2 < i1; i2++ ) { data[i1] += per1; for( var i3 = 0; i3 < i2; i3++ ) { data[i1] += per2; for( var i4 = 0; i4 < i3; i4++ ) { data[i1] += per3; for( var i5 = 0; i5 < i4; i5++ ) { data[i1] += per4; for( var i6 = 0; i6 < i5; i6++ ) { data[i1] += per5; } } } } } } console.log("data = "+data); var s1 = data[0], s2 = data[1], s3 = data[2], s4 = data[3], s5 = data[4], s6 = data[5], s7 = data[6], s8 = data[7]; //The starting value. console.log("\r\nBegin subtraction\r\n"); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; s4 = s5 - s4; s5 = s6 - s5; s6 = s7 - s6; s7 = s8 - s7; //The first-dimension. console.log( [s1,s2,s3,s4,s5,s6,s7] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; s4 = s5 - s4; s5 = s6 - s5; s6 = s7 - s6; //The second-dimension. console.log( [s1,s2,s3,s4,s5,s6] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; s4 = s5 - s4; s5 = s6 - s5; //The third-dimension. console.log( [s1,s2,s3,s4,s5] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; s4 = s5 - s4; //The fourth-dimension. console.log( [s1,s2,s3,s4] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; s3 = s4 - s3; //The fifth-dimension. console.log( [s1,s2,s3] ); //Subtract next number to previous number. s1 = s2 - s1; s2 = s3 - s2; //The sixth-dimension. console.log( [s1,s2] ); //Subtract next number to previous number. s1 = s2 - s1; //The zenith-dimension. console.log( [s1] );

-The first number after each subtraction is what each per iteration value is that produced the set.
-We also loose one number each time as there is no number to subtract the last value into.
-You can change each per amount to what ever you like.
-Or you can do the math your self.
+This code does the subtraction for you.
+You can change per1 to per5 and even change the start value to whatever you like; even negative or fractional values can be used.
+The first number after each subtraction is the value that produced the set.
+We also lose one number each time as there is no number to subtract the last value into.
+You can change each amount to whatever you like.
+Or you can do the math yourself.

 Faster way of subtracting

-Instead of subtracting the next number from the previous with all numbers to find the per iteration amount of each loop, we can calculate them.
+Instead of subtracting the next number from the previous with all numbers to find the amount of each dimensional loop, we can calculate them.

-The starting amount is always going to be the first number in the set.
+The starting amount will always be the first number in the set.

 s1 = s1 * 1;

-We do not need to subtract all of the numbers to know what the first difference is as it is the second number minus the first number.
-We only subtracted the rest of the set as the differences are needed to reverse each loop.
+We do not need to subtract all the numbers to know the first difference, as it is the second number minus the first number.
+We only subtracted the rest of the set as the differences need to be reversed in each loop well sumitation.

 s1 = s1 * 1;